kay-af/AFRIDI-KAYAL-AnswersAi-iOS/README.md

 - Animations are done using flutter's inbuilt features.
 No external libraries are used.

 - The demo video submitted shows a slight jank after loading the data in the details page.
 The reason for this is that the `styled_text` package used was parsing xml tags asynchronously.
 To counter this, I have updated the code with a very simple logic to parse **unmalformed xml** based text containing **only \<b\> tags** _(This logic does not cover cases with nested tags)_.
 This fixed the asynchronous loading of the text.

+## Development Updates

+- I have fixed the opening of the card to match the animation more as shown in the design reference.
+The card now grows down while opening and shrinks when closing.

+- I have added a blur effect behind the card when transitioning to the next screen.

+- I have improved gestures for going back to the home page from the app page, making it more seamless.